 Coral calcium, which comes from coral reefs and shells, is a popular form of calcium that many believe to be more beneficial than other forms of calcium.
-But some of the negative coral calcium side effects are causing people to rethink what type of calcium supplement they need to take.
+But some of the negative coral calcium side effects are causing people to rethink what type of calcium supplement they take.

 Because coral calcium comes from the sea, it's laced with other trace elements and metals from the water around it.
 Studies show that some coral contains trace levels of strontium, manganese and even uranium -- all elements that are bad for you.

+It's not just trace metals and such that can contaminate your supplements.
+Coral calcium side effects can include ingesting pollutants as well.
 Coral and seashells are porous materials, so they absorb much of what is in the water around them, including pollutants.

 Environmental Side Effects

 Much of the coral used in coral calcium supplements is harvested from live coral reefs.
 Coral reefs are already under strain from the effects of humans and this particular coral calcium side effect has stirred up controversy.
 Some companies say they only harvest dead coral.
 But a lot of the harvesting is done in Japan, where enforcement of rules and regulations has been spotty at best.

 The bottom line is that the coral calcium side effects seem to outweigh the claims that this form of supplement is better than any other.
 Most doctors will tell you that it doesn't matter what kind of calcium supplement you take, as long as you're getting the correct dosage.
 It's probably better for your health, your wallet and the environment to choose a different form of calcium, like calcium citrate.